1998 Sudan famine

-The famine in Sudan in 1998 was a humanitarian disaster caused mainly by human rights abuses, as well as drought and the failure of the international community to react to the famine risk with adequate speed.
+The famine in Sudan in 1998 was a humanitarian disaster caused mainly by the Second Sudanese Civil War, including attacks on civilians, mass displacement, the destruction and seizure of food resources, and restrictions on humanitarian aid, with drought linked to El Niño as a contributing factor.
 The worst affected area was Bahr el Ghazal in southwestern Sudan.
 In this region over 70,000 people died during the famine.

 Causes

-The famine was caused almost entirely by human rights abuse and the war in Southern Sudan.
-Despite the Sudanese government's claims that only the rebel groups were to blame, drought also played a significant role.
-Human Rights Watch blamed the following groups: